github-xiaogang/woodpecker/usage.md

 Once you have imported WoodPeckeriOS.framework to your project, please start WoodPecker App, WoodPeckeriOS.framework will automatically startup and connect to mac client.

-You can start with Demo App <a href="https://github.com/github-xiaogang/woodpecker-demo">Download</a>
+You can start with <a href="https://github.com/github-xiaogang/woodpecker-demo">Demo App</a>

 ```